 NED Teaching and Learning Conference

-The Network for Educational Development (NED) Teaching and Learning Conference is an opportunity for Minnesota State educators to network, collaborate, and share their evidence-based experiences and learn from each other as we explore the theme Promoting Equity through Data Practices.
+The NED Teaching and Learning Conference is an opportunity for educators to share their evidence-based experiences and learn from each other as we explore the theme Empowering Every Learner: Strategies for Universal Access.
+The conference also provides opportunities for networking and collaboration among educators from different colleges and universities.

 In-Person

 Add both items to your cart to attend the Pre-Conference Workshop ($105 total).
-Learn more about the workshop below.
+More information about the workshop coming soon.

 Online-Only